jhonkaniemi/bite/bite/CodeExamples.md

 });
 ```

 Alternative Impact 1.
-Here, the
+Here, the impact on fraction of trees is varying with the tree diameter.
+The smallest trees are affected the least (2.5% affected a year) while 10-15cm trees are killed the most, 7.5%.
+This is an easy way to incorporate explicit effects on forest structure.
 ```javascript
 	impact: new BiteImpact({
 		impactFilter: 'agentImpact>0',   //impact occurs once the agent has consumed the first biomass units of the host